 Gary WusterbarthVice President

 Pat FittererPast President

 Dave DicksonHall of Fame Coordinator

 Tim KellyInternational Travel Coordinator

-Joe Harris recently retired as the Head boys basketball Coach at Chelan High School after 25 years, prior to that he served as the Head Coach at Bridgeport High School for six seasons.
-In his 31 years of coaching Joe has amassed a 516-260 record as Head Coach with One state championship and 9 teams who earned a state trophy.
+Joe Harris Joe retired as the Head boys basketball Coach at Chelan High School in 2016 after 25 years, prior to that he served as the Head Coach at Bridgeport High School for six seasons.
+In his 31 years of coaching Joe amassed a 516-260 record as Head Coach with One state championship and 9 teams who earned a state trophy.
 In 2011 Joe was inducted into the Washington State Basketball Coaches Hall-of-fame.
 Coach Harris has been involved with WIBCA for many years and is currently the President as well as the Director of the Spring Coaches Clinic held annually in Lake Chelan.
 Joe and his wife Alice have four children, Kaiti, Joe, Jaicee and Makenzie.

 Bruce is the Head Boys Basketball Coach at Sunnyside High School.
 This is his 17th year as a Head Boys Coach having previously coached at Granger, Highland and Riverside Christian.
 Bruce also serves as Washington State Coach’s Association representative for YVIAA District 5.
 Bruce and his wife Dee have 5 children and 9 grandchildren and live in Sunnyside, Wa.